quintel/documentation/docs/main/battery-forecasting.md

 ## Introduction

 In the Energy Transition Model, electricity storage technologies will charge and discharge whenever it is cost-effective for them to do so.
 These technologies are governed by a **willingness to pay** – the price they are willing to pay to store electricity – and a **willingness to accept** – the price they are willing to accept for discharging stored energy.
-This price-based behaviour is described in detail on the ['Electricity'](electricity-storage) infopage.
+This price-based behaviour is described in detail in [the electricity storage documentation](electricity-storage.md).

 While this ensures that electricity storage technologies will not charge and discharge in such a way as would result in a loss, fixed prices can be inflexible and unrealistic.
 For example, setting a price suitable for winter months when prices tend to be higher, may result in behavior which is less suitable for the summer months.